saranvas/Cloud-Native-Deployment-of-Starbucks-Clone-with-Kubernetes-EKS-CI-CD-Monitoring-Security-Scanning/README.md

-This project delivers a cloud-native deployment pipeline for a Starbucks-Clone web application using modern DevOps tooling, security scanning, and observability.
+This project delivers a cloud-native deployment pipeline for a Monolithic Starbucks-Clone web application using modern DevOps tooling, security scanning, and observability.
 The system automates the entire lifecycle — from code commit to containerization, security checks, deployment on Kubernetes (EKS), and real-time monitoring.

 - **CI/CD** (Jenkins) for automated build, test, security scan, and deployment.
 -  **Docker & Dockerhub** for containerization and registry management.